phreborn/MLCAF/Tutorial/TQFolder.md

 ## $escape
 The `escape` method is similar to ignore but takes an optional argument which gives it the power of an if statement.
-Without the optional argument everything in the current level of a sample folder is skipped.
+Without the optional argument everything in the current level of a sample folder below the statement is skipped.

 <!-- write escape.tqfolder -->
 ```